Quandela/Perceval/docs/source/backends.rst

 ====================

 To run a simulation, computing back-ends implemented from state of the art algorithms are available in Perceval.
-Each of these back-ends have different specificities and features that we describe in that section.
+Each of these back-ends has different capabilities that we describe in that section.

 All Perceval simulation back-ends act on perfect input Fock states on a fixed unitary circuit.
 Nonetheless, Perceval aims at supporting noisy and non-unitary simulations.
 These real life use cases are covered in the